 WILL MY FACELIFT LOOK NATURAL?

 One of the most common concerns for someone considering a facelift is that they will look unnatural.
-While the definition of what a natural facelift result looks like is open to interpretation, no one wants to look like they have had a facelift.
+While the definition of what a natural facelift result looks like is open to interpretation, no one wants to look overpulled or have an unnatural facial appearance.
 While an extensive facial rejuvenation procedure can look a little ‘surgical’ in the beginning, almost all patients settle into a natural look very quickly after surgery.
 With the more limited types of facelifts, there are no concerns about having an unnatural results as, by definition, these are more limited facial procedures.
-The concern with them is the opposite for some patients… will they do enough to make a visible difference.
+The concern with them is the opposite for the more full facelift patient… will they do enough to make a visible difference and fully satisfy the patient.

 ADJUNCTIVE FACELIFT PROCEDURES (Chin Implants, Laser Resurfacing)

 There are numerous options of adding procedures as part of a facelift procedure that will enhance the result.
 The most common are chin augmentation and skin resurfacing (laser vs. chemical peel).
 For those patients with a naturally weaker chin, extending the jawline a bit by a chin implant can help improve the appearance of the jawline and the neck angle.
 Because a facelift does not affect the tissues around the mouth area, laser resurfacing is often done concurrently to soften vertical lip lines and improve the texture of the chin skin.

 Indianapolis plastic surgeon, Dr. Barry Eppley, performs other facial rejuvenation procedures, including neck contouring and lip enhancement.
 For rhinoplasty patients desiring a shapelier nose, he performs nasal surgery.
 For patients who do not desire a surgical procedure, he offers Botox and a selection of injectable fillers.